Multi-V-VM/GPUOS/README.md

 - Falls back to regular PyTorch for unsupported ops, large tensors (beyond `size_threshold`), or when autograd is enabled (best used under `torch.no_grad()`).
 - Ensures correctness by auto-flushing synchronously if a downstream op consumes a tensor produced by the scheduler before the batch is flushed.
 - Background timer (`auto_flush_ms`) opportunistically flushes pending work to keep latency bounded.

+Reductions (beta):
+- Scheduler intercepts `aten::sum.dim_IntList` and `aten::mean.dim` for a single dimension equal to the last axis.
+Generates and caches a dedicated JIT reduce kernel (sum/mean), supports keepdim and non-contiguous inputs.
+More general multi-d reductions can be added similarly.

 ## Notes
 - The queue is implemented with Unified Memory for simplicity.
 For production, prefer explicit device memory plus lightweight doorbells (atomics in mapped pinned memory) to avoid UM migration overhead.